Bira/octopus-carnival/_drafts/dfrpg-ads-disads-skills.md

 The default is self-control number is 12.
-You can choose 15 instead and only get half the listed points for the disadvantage (since it's less severe), or you can choose 9 or 6 and get more (and then you have to live with the consequences).
+You can choose 15 instead and only get half the listed points for the disadvantage (since it's less severe), or you can choose 9 or 6 to get more (and then you have to live with the consequences).
 Nothing else modifies this number.
 It doesn't matter what your Will score is, or how many other mental defenses you have.
 And of course, you can always choose to succumb to your disadvantage without rolling, if it would